mmbman/Katagiri/glossary.md

 Japanese: Jōshū Jūshin,<br>
 778–897 CE.

 One of the greatest Zen teachers in China.
 It is said that he became a monk at 60 years old, and until his death, he practiced continuously.
-Jōshū figures in many Zen stories, and is often mentioned by [Dogen](glossary#dogen).
+Jōshū figures in many Zen stories, and is often mentioned by [Dōgen](glossary#dogen).

 - [*Blue Cliff Record* Case 2 – Talk 2 (1:20)](1980-01-20-Blue-Cliff-Record-Case-2-Talk-2#120)